cesmix-mit/PotentialLearning.jl/examples/ACE/readme.md

 ## Fitting ACE example

-In the folder `ACE-examples`, you will find a basic integrated example that allows you to fit different DFT datasets using ACE.
+This folder contains an example on how to fit a DFT dataset using ACE.

 ### Chose a DFT dataset